 Prior to the execution of the Dreier Transition Agreement, Ms. Dreier was eligible to participate in our Executive Severance Plan.
-The Executive Severance Plan provides for severance protection if, within 12 months following a change in control of the Company, an executive's employment is terminated by us without "cause" or by the executive for good reason (each as defined in the severance policy), in addition to any compensation that has been accrued or earned but not yet paid, subject to the execution of a general release of claims in favor of us and our affiliates.
-Under such circumstances, the executive would be entitled to: (i) continued payment of the executive's then current annual base salary for 12 months following the termination date; (ii) subject to the achievement of the applicable performance conditions for such fiscal year, the executive's annual bonus for the fiscal year in which the termination date occurs, pro-rated based on the number of days which elapsed in the applicable fiscal year through the date of termination, payable at such time annual bonuses are paid to our other executive officers; (iii) subject to the executive's election of COBRA continuation coverage, provided the executive does not become eligible to receive comparable health benefits through a new employer, a monthly cash payment equal to the monthly COBRA premium cost for the 12-month period following the date of termination; and (iv) if the qualifying termination occurs following a change in control of the Company in which the stock options or the restricted stock awards/units, as applicable, are assumed or substituted for by the acquirer, all of the then unvested stock options or restricted stock awards/units, as applicable held by the executive will vest (assuming target performance for any performance-based vesting restricted stock awards/units).
+The Executive Severance Plan provides for severance protection if, within 12 months following a change in control of the Company, an executive's employment is terminated by us without "cause" or by the executive for good reason (each as defined in the severance policy), in addition to any compensation that has been accrued or earned but not yet paid, subject to the executive's then current annual base salary for 12 months following the termination date; (ii) subject to the achievement of the applicable performance conditions for such fiscal year, the executive's annual bonus for the fiscal year in which the termination date cours, pro-rated based on the number of days which elapsed in the applicable fiscal year through the date of termination, payable at such time annual bonuses are paid to our other executive does not become eligible to receive comparable health benefits through a new employer, a monthly cash payment equal to the monthly COBRA premium cost for the 12-month period following the date of termination; and (iv) if the qualifying termination occurs following a change in control of the Company in which the stock options or the restricted stock awards/units, as applicable, are assumed or substituted for by the acquirer, all of the then unvested stock options or restricted stock awards/units, as applicable, are assumed or substituted for any performance-based vesting restricted stock awards/units).